Sanada Yukimura: Osaka campaign

-The Siege of Osaka Castle was a series of battles undertaken by the Tokugawa shogunate against the Toyotomi clan, and ending in that clan’s destruction.
-Divided into two stages (Winter Campaign and Summer Campaign), lasting from 1614 to 1615, the siege put an end to the last major armed opposition to the shogunate’s establishment.
+The Siege of Osaka Castle was a series of battles undertaken by the Tokugawa shogunate against the Toyotomi clan, and ending in that clan's destruction.
+Divided into two stages (Winter Campaign and Summer Campaign), lasting from 1614 to 1615, the siege put an end to the last major armed opposition to the shogunate's establishment.
 The end of the conflict is sometimes referred to as the Genna Armistice (Genna Embu), because the era name was changed from Keichō to Genna immediately following the siege.

 Winter Siege of Osaka Castle

-The winter campaign began on November 19, 1614; Osaka Castle siege commenced on December 4, 1614, and lasted until January 22, 1615, when truce was reached.
+The winter campaign began on November 19, 1614; Osaka Castle siege commenced on December 4, 1614, and lasted until January 22, 1615, when a truce was reached.

 On November 19, Tokugawa forces (approx. 3,000 men) attacked a fort across the Kizu River, destroying it.
 A week later, Tokugawa forces attacked the village of Imafuku with 1,500 men against a defending force of 600.
 With the aid of a squad of arquebusiers, the Tokugawa claimed victory once again.
 Several more small forts and villages were attacked before the siege on Osaka Castle itself began on December 4, 1614.
 Yukimura built a small fortress called Sanada-maru in the southwest corner of Osaka Castle.
 The Sanada-maru was an earthwork barbican defended by 7,000 men under Yukimura's command.
 From there, he defeated the Tokugawa forces (approx. 30,000 men) with groups of 6,000 arquebusiers.
 The Shōgun's forces were repeatedly repelled, and the Sanada troops launched a number of attacks against the siege lines, breaking through three times.
 Ieyasu then resorted to artillery, which included 17 imported European cannons and domestic wrought iron cannons, as well as sappers employed to dig under the walls of the fortress.
 The fortress was impregnable; the Tokugawa suffered many losses.

 Ieyasu gave up trying to destroy the castle during this battle, and sued for peace with Toyotomi Hideyori.
 He proposed a condition for the reconciliation, i.e. to destroy the outer moat of the castle.
 When his envoy entered the castle grounds, they destroyed not only the outer moat but the inner moat as well.